My Art Story

 Being a mom to my two beautiful girls became the center of my life for a number of years.
 While I expressed my creativity in different ways (gardening, woodworking, cooking, piano lessons and decorating), my painting table gathered cobwebs.

-Seven years ago, I went back to painting on a full-time basis.
-It has been such a joy to create with my watercolours again.
+In 2011, I went back to painting on a full-time basis and I created my online art business, Trowel and Paintbrush.
+It's been such a joy to create with my watercolours again.
 When I paint, I feel true to myself.
 I feel happy.
-Best of all, my daughters (now 23 and 19) are among my biggest supporters.
+Best of all, my daughters (now 26 and 22) are among my biggest supporters.

 My paintings tend to be inspired by my garden, backyard visitors, daily walks in nature and my travels.
 I also have a thing for hearts.
 I work slowly.
 I build my washes gradually and often flesh out my composition as I paint.
 Even after decades of painting, I still find it thrilling to be able to move paint and water around on a piece of paper and bring a subject to life.

 A Little Bit More About Me

 > I chose the name Trowel and Paintbrush to represent my dual passions of gardening and painting.
 I love to paint and my garden is one of my strongest inspirations.

 > I live in the suburbs of Montreal in Canada.
 Previously, I lived in Toronto, Ottawa, Cleveland and Winnipeg.

 > When I am not painting or gardening, you might find me listening to music, reading a novel, watching movies with my family or consulting my 300+ collection of cookbooks.